-4 people arrested on suspicion of hanging Vinícius Junior effigy off bridge
+7 people arrested in Spain linked to racial abuse cases against Vinícius Júnior

-MADRID (AP) — Four people suspected of hanging an effigy of Real Madrid player Vinícius Júnior off a highway bridge in Madrid in January have been arrested, Spanish police said Tuesday.
+MADRID (AP) — Seven people accused of racially abusing Real Madrid player Vinícius Júnior have been arrested in Spain, police said Tuesday.

-The arrests come two days after the latest case of racial abuse against the Brazil forward in a Spanish league game against Valencia.
+Three were detained in Valencia for alleged abuse against Vinícius in a Spanish league match on Sunday.
+Four were arrested in Madrid for allegedly hanging an effigy of the player off a highway bridge in January.

+The arrests come after an outpouring of support for Vinícius after he said he was abused in Valencia.
+The case prompted widespread reaction from sports figures and government officials in Spain and worldwide.

+Vinícius, who is Black, has been subjected to repeated racist taunts since he arrived in Spain five years ago, and especially this season after he began celebrating his goals by dancing.

+The Brazilian has heavily criticized Spanish soccer for not doing more to stop racism.

-The effigy was hanged by the neck the morning of a derby between Real Madrid and Atletico Madrid in the Copa del Rey.
+The effigy of Vinícius was hanged by the neck on the morning of a derby match between Real Madrid and Atletico Madrid in the Copa del Rey.
 Along with it was a banner with the words “Madrid hates Real.”

 The perpetrators used a black figure with Vinícius’ name on it, tied a rope around its neck and hanged it from an overpass while still dark in the Spanish capital.

+Police said three of those arrested belonged to one of Atletico’s fan groups, and the other was a follower of the group.
+Some had prior bookings with police for other crimes.

-The hate message on the banner is often used by one of Atletico’s ultra fan groups, though at the time it denied being responsible for the display.
+The hate message on the banner is often used by Atletico’s hardcore fans, though at the time they denied being responsible for the display.

-Police said the four people arrested are between the ages of 19 and 24.
-Authorities said some were identified during matches considered at high risk of violence.
+The men arrested are between the ages of 19 and 24.
+Authorities said some were previously identified during matches considered at high risk of violence.
 Police showed images of them arriving in handcuffs and escorted by agents on Tuesday.

-Police had used security cameras to identify the perpetrators but no action had been taken until now.
+Spanish media said police had used security cameras to identify the perpetrators but no action had been taken until now.
+Police did not say if the timing of the arrests had to do with the widespread attention being received by the latest abuse against Vinícius on Sunday.

-Vinícius, who is Black, has been subjected to repeated racist taunts in Spain, especially this season after he began celebrating his goals by dancing.

-The Brazilian received support from officials and athletes around the world and heavily criticized Spanish soccer for not doing more to stop racism.
+The lights at the Christ the Redeemer statue in Rio de Janeiro were turned off Monday night in a show of solidarity for Vinícius.

+“It’s an action of solidarity that is moving,” Vinícius said on Twitter.
+“But more than everything, what I want is to inspire and bring more light to our fight.”

 Valencia banned for life a fan identified of insulting Vinícius during the game.
 Real Madrid took the case to prosecutors as a hate crime.